What is CoR?

 Chain of Responsibility (CoR) is a legal principle which holds all parties in the supply chain responsible for transport safety - not just the driver.

-The Heavy Vehicle National Law (HVNL) was introduced in 2014 everywhere except NT and WA.
-From its inception, the HVNL has included Chain of Responsibility requirements, however their application and effects have been limited.
+The Heavy Vehicle National Law (HVNL) was introduced in 2014 and from its inception the HVNL has included Chain of Responsibility requirements, however their application and effects have been limited.

-From 1st October 2018, changes to the current Chain of Responsibility (CoR) legislation will be introduced in all states and territories of Australia, excluding Western Australia and the Northern Territory.
+On 1st October 2018 changes to the Chain of Responsibility (CoR) legislation were introduced in all states and territories of Australia, excluding Western Australia and the Northern Territory.

 The aim of CoR is to make sure everyone in the supply chain shares responsibility for ensuring breaches of the Heavy Vehicle National Law do not occur.
 Under CoR laws if you are a party in the chain of responsibility and you control or influence any transport task (or have the capacity to do so), you have a responsibility to ensure the Heavy Vehicle National Law is complied with.